-It also reduces your adjusted gross income, which can be important because you can become ineligible for several tax benefits if your AGI is too high.
-You can then take the standard deduction or the total of your itemized deductions off this amount, as well as any tax credits for which you might be eligible.
+It also reduces your adjusted gross income (AGI), which is important because you can become ineligible for certain tax benefits if your AGI is too high.

-Most things you spend money on as an educator qualify for the deduction, provided you bought them for use in your classroom and your school, teacher’s union or no one else has not reimbursed you for them.
+Most things you spend money on as an educator qualify for the deduction, provided that you bought them for use in your classroom and your school or teacher’s union hasn't reimbursed you for them.
 The supplies must be “ordinary and necessary.”
 They're items that are commonly accepted and used in a classroom, and your students benefited from them.

 - Supplementary materials used in the classroom